Can a Process Server Leave Papers at Your Door in California?

 Personal Service vs. Leaving Papers at the Door

-In California, simply leaving papers at the door without handing them to a person is generally not valid personal service under CCP 415.10.
-Personal service requires physically delivering documents to the individual named — handing them directly to that person.
-Taping papers to a door or leaving them on a doorstep without personal delivery does not satisfy California's standard service requirements on its own.
+In California, simply leaving papers at the door without handing them to a person is generally not valid personal service under CCP § 415.10.
+Personal service requires physically delivering documents to the individual named — handing them directly to that person at any location.
+Taping papers to a door, sliding them under the door, or leaving them on a doorstep without personal delivery does not satisfy California's standard service requirements on its own.

 The 'Usual Place of Abode' Requirement

-For substitute service to be valid, the location where documents are left must be the defendant's 'usual place of abode' — meaning their regular home, not just any address associated with them.
-Courts have found substitute service invalid when documents were left at a vacation home, a past address, or another location that wasn't the person's regular residence.
-Process servers need to verify they have a current, active home address before attempting substitute service.
+For substitute service to be valid, the location where documents are left must be the defendant's 'usual place of abode' — meaning their regular current home, not just any address associated with them.
+Courts throughout NorCal have found substitute service invalid when documents were left at a vacation home, a parent's house the defendant no longer lives at, or another address that wasn't the person's actual current residence.
+Process servers must verify they have a current, active home address before completing substitute service.

 The Mailing Requirement After Substitute Service

 Substitute service is not complete without the mailing step.
-After leaving documents with a competent adult at the home or workplace, the process server must mail a copy to the same address.
-The service is deemed complete 10 days after the mailing date — not on the date documents are left.
-This 10-day gap matters for calculating response deadlines and other case timing.
+After leaving documents with a competent adult at the home or workplace, the process server must mail a copy to the same address via first-class mail.
+The service is deemed complete 10 days after the mailing date — not on the date the documents are physically left.
+This 10-day gap matters significantly for calculating response deadlines, hearing dates, and default judgment timelines throughout California courts.

 Why Proper Service Documentation Matters

-If you later dispute whether service was valid — for example, if no one at your home was actually given the documents, or if the address used wasn't your residence — you can challenge service in court.
-A motion to quash service of process may be filed arguing the service was defective.
-This is why professional process servers document every detail of service: the date, time, address, description of the person who received documents, and the mailing date.
+If a defendant later disputes whether service was valid — for example, claiming no one at their home was actually given the documents, or that the address used wasn't their residence — you can be taken to court over a motion to quash service of summons.
+This is exactly why professional process servers document every detail: the date, time, and address of each attempt, a physical description of the person who received the documents, the mailing date, and the tracking or confirmation of mailing.

-What You Should Do If Papers Were Left at Your Door
+What You Should Do If Papers Were Left at Your Home

 Frequently Asked Questions